This funds-only platform lets you invest your money to grow it long-term

 What’s the InvestEngine platform like?

 InvestEngine can be accessed on a desktop through your browser as well as in a mobile app.
-It’s really easy to sign up and choose investments — you can choose whether you want to opt for DIY or one of the ready-made options once you’ve signed up.
+It’s really easy to sign up and choose investments.

 When it comes to choosing investments, InvestEngine has organised the funds into categories, such as ESG (ethical investments), dividend-focused funds and leading global indices.
 It also has thematic collections, which are funds that fit specific themes, like video game companies, biotech companies or renewable energy companies.